 b) RACH: Are there any impacts to RACH operation with inter-cell beam management?
 That is, is it necessary to perform RACH toward TRP with different PCI e.g. for TA, BFR, etc?

-Answer 3.b: There is no impact on RACH operation, i.e., RACH transmission should be performed by the UE using the serving cell configuration.
+Answer 3.b: Currently, RAN1 has not identified any impact on RACH operation, i.e., RACH transmission should be performed by the UE using the serving cell configuration.

 c) UL PC/PHR: When UE is configured for TRP with different PCI for a cell with UL, is there an impact to UL power control or PHR?